CyberRex0/summaly-workers/README.md

 2. `pnpm wrangler login` (if needed)
 3. `pnpm wrangler deploy`

-# Restrcictments
-- Some sites which uses non-standard encoding (ex.
-Shift_JIS, EUC-JP) will not be summarized correctly.
-We only support UTF-8 encoding.

 # Copyright
 Copyright (c) 2016-2019 syuilo, 2023 CyberRex<br>
 MIT License